ironfugu/about-us/coding_fun.md

 ## Tech/Coding Fun

 Most of these should be doable in 2-4 hours of time.
 If the person is remote, I think we can try to give tasks that could span 1-2 days.
+This will be conducted as part of this [interview](interview.md) process.

 ### What are we testing?